JimmyKenMerchant/jimmy-codeviewer/README.txt

 I'm thinking of making a GUI tool in this plugin.
 If you have some curious, please note it in the support forum of this plugin.

 == Upgrade Notice ==
 = 1.0.3 =
-Please upgrade because of fixing bugs and having new futures.
+Please upgrade because of fixing bugs and having new futures: Capsulation of JavaScript by objectification to 'JIMMY_CODEVIEWER'.
+Confirmed Compatibility with WordPress Version 4.8.

 == Changelog ==

 = 1.0.3 =
-* README.txt modified
 * Capsulation of JavaScript by objectification to 'JIMMY_CODEVIEWER'
+* Confirmed Compatibility with WordPress Version 4.8
+: June 10, 2017

 = 1.0.2 =
 * Enabled to use special characters in enclosed contents in 'spansearch' series.